Health

 Headphones and earbuds are somewhat of a necessity in this day and age.
-They ease the monotony of household chores and exercise, allow children to enjoy their music and videos in the car without disturbing parents and siblings, and let busy parents take hands-free phone calls while multitasking.
+They ease the monotony of household chores and exercise, allow children to enjoy their music and videos in the car without disturbing parents and siblings, and let busy parents take hands-free phone calls while multitasking or working from home.

 However, these useful little gadgets can cause serious and irreversible damage to hearing, especially for young adults.